Foreign relations of the Republic of Texas: Netherlands

 It did not take long for the Netherlands to decide to open an embassy in Austin, in mimicry of Belgium.
 In response, Texas opened an embassy in Amsterdam.
 France, Belgium, and the Netherlands were the only three European nations to fully and officially recognize Texas as a sovereign nation.

 A marginal number of Dutch immigrants began to settle in Texas; however, the percentage of Dutch Texans would remain below 3% until after the Civil War and the end of the American Restoration, when Dutch majority towns, such as Nederland, began to pop up across the state.
 Very few, if any Texans moved to the Netherlands.

 Texas exported cotton, corn and other raw materials to the Netherlands, the Netherlands exported textiles, chocolate, beer and many other products to Texas.

 Russian Empire

 Russia did not commence diplomacy with Mexico until 1890.
-The United States had supported the Texas Revolution, and considered Texas a sister state.
 Attempting to maintain its relations with the US, Russia recognized Texas as an independent state from 1836 until the annexation of Texas by the United States, which Russia also fully supported.
-Neither Russia nor Texas built an embassy in the other's capital, and it is not known diplomats were sent.
+Neither Russia nor Texas built an embassy in the other's capital, and it is not known if diplomats were sent.

 Texas exported cotton, and possibly some corn to Russia; however the amount was minute in comparison to that sent to Western Europe.
 Russia exported nothing to Texas, but did export wheat and grain to the United States, some of which may have been exported to Texas.

+Spain

 United States

 In 1831 the United States opened an legation in Austin.
 In 1841 the Republic of Texas opened an embassy in Washington, DC.